 The first Lyceum Theatre on this site dates from 1772 and was designed by James Payne.
 This theatre was pulled down to make way for a Samuel Beazley designed theatre which opened in 1815 and was noteworthy for being the first theatre in London to be lit by gas.
 The English premiere of Mozart's opera Cosi Fan Tutti took place here in 1828.

 Unfortunately the theatre burned down in 1830.
 Samuel Beazley was once again engaged to design a new Lyceum Theatre on the site and this new theatre, with an impressive front portico which survives down to today, opened on 4 July 1834.
-The building was architectally important for having a balcony (the third tier) overhanging the circle (second tier).
+The building was architectally important for having a balcony (the third tier) overhanging the circle (second tier) rather than just being to the rear of the circle.

 In 1871 the actor Henry Irving first became associated with the Lyceum Theatre when he wowed audiences in The Bells.
 This was followed up over the following years with anumber of other performances culminating in Henry Irving's performance in the title role of Shakespeare's Hamet in 1874, establishing him as the leading actor of his day.